EvanDV/split-audio/README.md

 # Split Audio with Tracklist Metadata

-🚀 A Python script to split an audio file (`.mp3`) into multiple tracks based on a tracklist and embed metadata (artist & title) for Last.fm scrobbling.
+A Python script to split an audio file (`.mp3`) into multiple tracks based on a tracklist and embed metadata (artist & title) for Last.fm scrobbling.

+I originally made this for downloading NTS radio shows track by track.
+You can directly copy and paste the tracklist from NTS into tracklist.txt and it will parse it for you!
+Just make sure to fill in any missing start times.
+Because this also adds metadata to the files, by adding the output directory to your local files on Spotify, you can scrobble the songs.

 ## Features
 ✅ Splits an MP3 file into individual tracks